 Cost Savings Vs. Convenience

-When I’m feeling rich, I’ll buy pre-washed, boxed spinach or mixed greens, because I absolutely hate running salad greens one by one under the faucet and then drying them.
+Sometimes I’ll buy pre-washed, boxed spinach or mixed greens, because I absolutely hate running salad greens one by one under the faucet and then drying them.
 Not hate, loathe.
 I loathe it.
 But I’m obsessed with doing it properly, because let’s just say I’ve had plenty of experience accidentally ingesting “extra protein” in the past.
 For this experiment, however, I got four times as much fresh spinach and lettuce for less than a box would have cost me.
-So I was okay with it.
+So I was OK with it.

 Then there are the beans.
 Usually I’ll buy dried beans for less and stock the pantry, but because I wanted to prep once for the entire week, I didn’t want to pressure cook beans and then have them sit there for seven days.
 It was a lot easier (and not that much more expensive) to buy the canned stuff, so I splurged a bit in that department.